 - Moreover, three JD graduates earned prestigious national fellowship awards funded by the Equal Justice Works Foundation, the Skadden Foundation, and the Independence Foundation;

-Jon Blomberg L’21 will work as a member of The Docket at the Clooney Foundation for Justice, where he will work on investigating and gathering evidence about violations of international criminal law, which may include war crimes, genocide, and crimes against humanity, and the roles that different individuals and groups may have played in committing or enabling these human rights abuses.
+Morgan Blomberg L’21 will work as a member of The Docket at the Clooney Foundation for Justice, where she will work on investigating and gathering evidence about violations of international criminal law, which may include war crimes, genocide, and crimes against humanity, and the roles that different individuals and groups may have played in committing or enabling these human rights abuses.
 Blomberg will advocate for those who have been subjected to international crimes and for broader reforms that will help hold accountable perpetrators and enablers of human rights violations.

 Emily Galik L’21 plans to work as a public interest attorney in her home state of Maryland.
 Galik aims to blend her interests in civil litigation and direct client services and to kickstart a career in government service.

 Matthew Jerrehian L’21 plans to pursue a career in public defense and will work as a public defender at the Defender Association of Philadelphia, representing people accused of crimes who cannot afford to hire an attorney.
 Jerrehian’s work during the Catalyst Fellowship will include representing clients in misdemeanor and felony trials as well as in juvenile adjudications.